iann0036/tf-cfn-provider/docs/providers/azurerm/ServiceFabricCluster.md

 `ReverseProxyEndpointPort` - (Optional) The Port used for the Reverse Proxy Endpoint  for this Node Type.
 Changing this will upgrade the cluster.

+### ApplicationPorts Properties

+`StartPort` - (Required) The start of the Application Port Range on this Node Type.

+`EndPort` - (Required) The end of the Application Port Range on this Node Type.

-### ClientCertificateThumbprint Properties
+### EphemeralPorts Properties

+`StartPort` - (Required) The start of the Ephemeral Port Range on this Node Type.

-`Thumbprint` - (Required) The Thumbprint associated with the Client Certificate.
+`EndPort` - (Required) The end of the Ephemeral Port Range on this Node Type.

-`IsAdmin` - (Required) Does the Client Certificate have Admin Access to the cluster?
-Non-admin clients can only perform read only operations on the cluster.

 ## Return Values